The 9 players Chelsea signed along with Eden Hazard & how they fared

 “I helped change that.
 I’ll be a bit older when I try this move again but, as I am playing very well, with good stats, I feel there is still a place for me at Chelsea.”

-He’s won the Premier League (twice), the FA Cup, the League Cup, the Europa League (twice) and went on to complete the full set with the Champions League last season.
+Azpilicueta – or ‘Dave’ as he’s affectionately known – won the Premier League (twice), the FA Cup, the League Cup, the Europa League (twice) and went on to complete the full set with the Champions League in 2021.

-Having seen the likes of John Terry, Frank Lampard and Didier Drogba depart during his time at the club, Azpilicueta is now Chelsea’s longest-serving senior player and a trusted leader in Tuchel’s squad.
+Having seen the likes of John Terry, Frank Lampard and Didier Drogba depart during his time at the club, Azpilicueta is now Chelsea’s longest-serving senior player and a trusted leader at the club.

 Believe it or not, Moses almost managed a full decade on Chelsea’s books after Wigan eventually accepted a fifth bid for his services in 2012.